cmslee/recipegame/README.md

 ## Motivation

 This game is designed for people who have anxiety about what to do about dinner as it approaches.
 The person for whom everything about cooking is stressful.
-The person who wants to throw something at screens when cooking videos start with "this is such an easy recipe" followed by "Step 1: chop a million vegetables into tiny pieces."
+The person who wants to throw something at the screen when cooking videos start with "this is such an easy recipe!" and then Step 1 is "chop a million vegetables into tiny pieces."

 Using a "choose your own adventure" format, it instead accompanies the player at the startline of the dinner prep process, checks in with how they are feeling, and maps a course of action along a decision-making chain that matches dinner-prep options to their capacity in the moment.